apehex/tokun/articles/unicode.md

 - mathematics manipulates tensors and vector
 - while linguistics focuses on graphemes (characters) and their combinations (words)

-Tokenization has long been used as a bridge, transforming human-readable text into a machine-friendly format, often relying on algorithms like [BPE][wikipedia-bpe] that draw on human intuition.
+Tokenization has long been used as a bridge, transforming human-readable text into a machine-friendly format.
+It relies on algorithms like [BPE][wikipedia-bpe], which draw on human intuition.

 In my [previous article][huggingface-tokenization-1], I proposed to let the model itself learn the mapping from raw bytes to embeddings.

-However, there's a simpler alternative: using Unicode directly as the foundation for embeddings in LLMs.
+However, there's a more straightforward alternative: using Unicode directly as the foundation for embeddings in LLMs.

 ## TL;DR